Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Events

 **Explanation:**
-"Alarms" is partially correct; alarms detect thresholds but don’t perform custom actions.
+Alarms is partially correct; alarms detect thresholds but don’t perform custom actions.
-"Triggers" is correct.
+Triggers is correct.
 Triggers in CloudWatch Events (now EventBridge) initiate workflows in response to events.
-"Alerts" is incorrect; they are notifications only.
+Alerts is incorrect; they are notifications only.
-"Events" is incomplete; CloudWatch Events provides infrastructure, triggers execute actions.
+Events is incomplete; CloudWatch Events provides infrastructure, triggers execute actions.

 ---